-Kavanaugh Pick Shows Trump Bowing Again to the GOP Legal Establishment
+Kavanaugh Pick Shows Trump Bowing Again To The GOP Legal Establishment

 In this case, he chose to listen to his lawyers rather than his talk show hosts.
 And he did not seem overly concerned about the warning Senate Majority Leader Mitch McConnell had issued over the weekend about which prospective nominees would be easiest to get confirmed.

-The man the president finally summoned to the stage in the East Room of the White House Monday night was Brett Kavanaugh, whom many considered the frontrunner to replace Justice Anthony Kennedy even before Kennedy had announced his retirement.
-Kavanaugh was once a clerk for Kennedy, overlapping briefly with Neal Gorsuch, the man President Trump made his first choice for the Supreme Court last year.
+The man the president finally summoned to the stage in the East Room of the White House on Monday night was Brett Kavanaugh, whom many considered the front-runner to replace Justice Anthony Kennedy even before Kennedy had announced his retirement.
+Kavanaugh was once a clerk for Kennedy, overlapping briefly with Neil Gorsuch, the man President Trump made his first choice for the Supreme Court last year.

 This time around, Kavanaugh was the lead horse, the candidate with the glittering resume and the inside track.
 As a double Yalie, he would keep intact the current domination of the court by just two law schools: Harvard and Yale (Gorsuch went to Harvard).
 He also has the longest and most distinguished record of service as a federal appellate judge among the four finalists announced by the White House.

-Kavanaugh has written a lot of important decisions, because he serves on the U.S. Court of Appeals for the District of Columbia Circuit, often called "the Little Supreme Court" for its docket of administrative and constitutional cases and its history of sending its alumni to the High Court across the street from the Capitol.
+Kavanaugh has written a lot of important decisions, because he serves on the U.S. Court of Appeals for the District of Columbia Circuit, often called "the Little Supreme Court" for its docket of administrative and constitutional cases and its history of sending its alumni to the high court across the street from the Capitol.

 All this mattered to the man who has run the vetting process for Trump's judicial nominees, White House Counsel Don McGahn, who was joined by other prominent legal minds within the GOP.
 They led the president to follow once again the conventional script for appointing conservative Republicans to the Supreme Court, finding the name on his famous list of 25 that pleased him while checking off the maximum number of boxes.

 The list, of course, came from the Federalist Society and its leader, Leonard Leo, with input from other conservative organizations.
 It played an enormous role in Trump's 2016 election, reassuring a whole category of religious conservatives that Trump would appoint a court that would overturn Roe v.
-Wade and do it "automatically," as he promised in his third presidential debate against Clinton.
+Wade and do it "automatically," as he promised in his third presidential debate against Hillary Clinton.

 Yet in Kavanaugh, Trump chose someone who might well have been chosen by President George W. Bush (for whom Kavanaugh worked as staff secretary in the White House, helping to choose his Supreme Court nominees) or by the elder President Bush, or Ronald Reagan.
 Trump even paid homage to Reagan in his introductory remarks, saluting the Gipper for putting Kennedy on the court three decades ago.